Virgin Megastores: Jordan

 The first Virgin Megastore in Jordan opened in Amman at the City Mall in September 2007.
 A second location, also in Amman, was opened at the TAJ Lifestyle Center in October 2015.

 Morocco

 In 2007, Best Financière (Label Vie Carrefour) of Rabat received a franchise from Lagardère to operate Virgin Megastores in Morocco.
-The first store in Morocco opened at the Almazar mall in Marrakech in April 2010.
+The first store in Morocco opened at the Almazar mall in Marrakesh in April 2010.
 A second store was opened in Rabat (Kitéa Géant Mall) in December 2012 which was quickly followed weeks later by the openings of two additional stores in Casablanca (AnfaPlace Shopping Center) and Fez (Borj Fez Mall).
 A fifth store was opened in downtown Casablanca in September 2015.
 In August 2016, a sixth store was opened on the property of a Carrefour Store located in the Sidi Maârouf Neighbourhood next to the city of Casablanca.

 Syria

 In 2007, Antar Group of Damascus was awarded a franchise by Lagardère to operate Virgin Megastores in Syria.
 The Antar Group was in the process of opening a store in the Al Shahba Mall in Aleppo when the Syrian Civil War broke out in 2011.
 The business has since closed after the mall had been heavily damaged during the fighting.